-As a new graduate, I vividly remember regularly X-raying lame German Shepherd pups and finding the classic thumb-print changes of panosteitis on their long bones.
-But I honestly can’t remember the last time I saw and diagnosed a case.
+When I was a new graduate, I regularly X-rayed lame German Shepherd pups, finding the classic thumbprint changes of panosteitis on their long bones.
+But now I honestly can’t remember the last time I saw and diagnosed a case.

-The availability of diets specifically designed for the needs of growing dogs who weigh above 25 kilos as adults has to be the difference.
+The availability of diets specifically designed for the needs of growing dogs who weigh above 50 pounds as adults has to be the difference.
 If you think large-breed puppy foods are just a gimmick, you’d be wrong.

-Let’s take a look at a couple of the conditions that they help prevent.
+Next, let’s take a look at a couple of the conditions that they help prevent…

 Panosteitis: Growing Pains

-By the age of 14, I was 6 feet tall.
+By the time I was 14 years old, I was 6 feet tall.
 I suspect I had panosteitis as a child.

 At night, I lay awake making running movements with my legs.
 The friction of the sheets against my skin distracted me from the gnawing pain in my shins.
 This was what my mother called “growing pains.”

 Dogs from large or giant breeds have a lot of growing to do.
 If the long bones of their legs grow too quickly, this causes problems that result in pain and lameness.

 No one is exactly sure of the pathology, but there are several theories:

 - One is that the bone grows faster than the non-stretchy outer covering (the periosteum).
 This stretching sensation causes nerves within the periosteum to fire off, causing pain.